 Pre-existing condition: A pre-existing condition is a condition that existed in any form before you signed up for the insurance policy.
 This is why insurers have a waiting period for illness, so that if your pet shows symptoms of a condition during the waiting period, they do not have to cover your pet for the costs of treatment.
 Certain pre-existing conditions will not be covered by insurers at all.

-Premium: The premium is the amount you pay your insurance provider per year, per month, or per fortnight for your pet insurance cover.
+Premium: The premium is the amount you pay your insurance provider per year, per month, or per fortnight, for your pet insurance cover.
 Your premium must be paid on time for your pet to be covered.

-Related condition: A condition that is considered to be a pre-existing condition because it has same the same symptoms or classification as a pre-existing condition your pet has.
+Related condition: A condition that is considered to be a pre-existing condition, because it has same the same symptoms or classification as a pre-existing condition your pet has.
 Related conditions are not covered by your insurance.
-Unlike pre-existing conditions, related conditions do not have to happen before the commencement date of the policy or during the waiting period.
+Unlike pre-existing conditions, related conditions do not have to happen before the commencement date of the policy, or during the waiting period.
 For example, if your dog has arthritis in its legs and this is a pre-existing condition, and then after the waiting period it develops arthritis in its back, this will be considered a related condition.

-Routine Care: Routine Care benefits are preventative healthcare treatments specified by your insurance provider that they will pay for.
+Routine Care: Routine Care benefits are preventative healthcare treatments specified by your insurance provider as procedures they will pay for.
 Common examples of Routine Care include dental treatment, de-sexing, or emergency boarding in a kennel or cattery.
 See your product disclosure statement to see whether your policy includes any Routine Care benefits.
 These are also known as Wellness Care, Wellbeing Care, or Extras Cover benefits.

 Waiting period: Once you purchase an insurance policy for your pet, accidents will usually be covered immediately, but your insurer may impose a waiting period before your pet will be covered for certain conditions.
-For example, a 30-day waiting period may apply for illnesses, and a 6-month waiting period may apply for ligament injuries unless you can provide your insurer with a vet certificate saying your pet does not have any ligament injury.
+For example, a 30-day waiting period may apply for illnesses, and a six-month waiting period may apply for ligament injuries, unless you can provide your insurer with a vet certificate saying your pet does not have any ligament injury.
 A waiting period will usually apply to hereditary conditions or congenital defects existing at birth.

 Wellness Care: See Routine Care.